vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 ---

+### Local Class
 [Link](https://www.geeksforgeeks.org/local-class-in-c/)

-**Local class** -
-1. A class declared inside a function becomes local to that function and is called Local Class in C++.
+* A class declared inside a function becomes local to that function and is called Local Class in C++.
-2. A local class type name can only be used in the enclosing function.
+* A local class type name can only be used in the enclosing function.
-3. All the methods of Local classes must be defined inside the class only.
+* All the methods of Local classes must be defined inside the class only.
-4. A Local class cannot contain static data members.
+* A Local class cannot contain static data members.
 It may contain static functions though.
-5. Member methods of local class can only access static and enum variables of the enclosing function.
+* Member methods of local class can only access static and enum variables of the enclosing function.
-6. Local classes can access global types, variables and functions.
+* Local classes can access global types, variables and functions.
-7. Local classes can access other local classes of same functions.
+* Local classes can access other local classes of same functions.
 See this code for e.g. -
 ```c++
 int x;